leakedmemory/losh/README.md

 framework, since it is not downloaded on the fly when trying to run the tests for the first time.
-I know that [this is NOT the correct way of using it]( https://github.com/google/googletest/blob/36066cfecf79267bdf46ff82ca6c3b052f8f633c/googletest/docs/faq.md#why-is-it-not-recommended-to-install-a-pre-compiled-copy-of-google-test-for-example-into-usrlocal), but this is just for learning anyway.
+I know that [this is NOT the correct way of using it]( https://github.com/google/googletest/blob/36066cfecf79267bdf46ff82ca6c3b052f8f633c/googletest/docs/faq.md#why-is-it-not-recommended-to-install-a-pre-compiled-copy-of-google-test-for-example-into-usrlocal), and can lead into undefined behavior, but this is just for learning anyway.

-Since the GoogleTest framework is written in C++, the test files also happen to be C++ files, but of course calling the source code in C ([FFI]( https://en.wikipedia.org/wiki/Foreign_function_interface)).
+Since the GoogleTest framework is written in C++, the test files also happen to be C++ files, but calling the C code ([FFI]( https://en.wikipedia.org/wiki/Foreign_function_interface)).

-To run the tests, use the command below and make sure the object files for testing are already compiled, otherwise the tests will fail.
+To run the tests, use the command below:

 ```bash
 make tests